Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 For pure API integrations, some extra steps need to be performed on the integration side to ensure that user interactions are tracked and attributed appropriately.

+{% hint style="info" %}
+The workflow for search and categories is generally the same.
+This article describes the necessary steps mostly from a search perspective but provides additional information where deviation for category support is necessary.
+{% endhint %}

 ## Limitations

 * Individual personalization with user-specific affinities is currently not available with a pure API approach to search.